bignerdranch/Deferred/.github/CONTRIBUTING.md

-Pull requests are very welcome!
+Pull requests and issues are very welcome!

-If you run into bugs or design problems or have suggestions (basically, anything!), please create a Github issue.
+If you run into bugs, design problems, or have suggestions (basically, anything!), please create a GitHub issue.